-(19) Older Americans Act--A federal law enacted to establish and fund a comprehensive service system for persons 60 years of age or older.
+(20) Older Americans Act--A federal law enacted to establish and fund a comprehensive service system for persons 60 years of age or older.

-(20) Older individual--A person who is 60 years of age or older.

 (21) Planning and service area--A geographical area, consisting of one or more counties, for which HHSC designates one AAA to develop and implement an area plan.